 Despite being expensive, New York City is an amazing place to live.
 The job market is attractive, the food is outstanding, and you’ll literally never run out of interesting things to do.

-Therefore, many people rely on the public transit system, however that can’t get you exactly door to door.
+For getting around this dense metropolis, many people rely on the public transit system, however that can’t get you exactly door to door.
 So, that’s why another great transportation option is Citi Bike NYC.

 If you live close to work, walking is great.
 However, if you’re in a hurry or if you don’t live close enough to the office, then you’ll be stuck riding the subway.
 As the name implies, with Citi Bike NYC you can rent bicycles to get around the city.
 Many people prefer going this route because it’s both faster than walking, and far less stuffy and stressful than the Subway.
 Plus, it’s also great for your health and it helps the environment by reducing your carbon footprint.